denis-beurive/java-by-the-command-line/example-3/README.md

 get-content META-INF/MANIFEST.MF
 ```

-Now you can execute the JAR without specifying the entry point:
+Now you can "execute" the JAR without specifying the entry point:

 ```powershell
 java -jar .\app.jar